How to Prevent Identity Theft

 Social Security Cards

 The same goes for social security cards.
 They are one of the most important pieces of information related to your identity.
 Someone could potentially impersonate you in order to take out thousands in student loans or receive government benefits.
 The extent of damage a criminal can do with your social security number will not be quick, easy, or painless to fix.
 The physical card should only be carried in your wallet when a situation such as new employment requires it.
-Make sure when Human Resources or medical billing requires it, that it is returned with urgency.
+Make sure when Human Resources requires it, that it is returned with urgency.
 In all other cases, it’s best if stored in a locked cabinet or drawer.

 When it comes to both your social security card and number, carefully consider who among your loved ones can be trusted with your information.
 It’s very unusual to share it with family other than your parents, who have likely held these records safe for you until you reached adulthood.
 At some point, you should acquire all these records, especially if you have reason to believe these individuals may be using your information in a harmful or self-serving way.
 It’s also advisable not to share your number with a significant other until married or unified legally.